VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 void GUIAPI UnloadMyBitmap (PMYBITMAP my_bmp);

 int GUIAPI ExpandMyBitmap (HDC hdc, PBITMAP bmp, const MYBITMAP* my_bmp,
                      const RGB* pal, int frame);
 ```
 In order to decrease the memory usage, `LoadBitmapEx` can load the scan line of
 the bitmap object one by one into a bitmap object independent to device.
 In
 this process, `InitMyBitmapSL` initializes for the loading of the
 `LoadMyBitmapSL`; after loading every scan line, `LoadMyBitmapSL` calls the
-user defined callback function cb.
+user defined callback function `cb`.
 In this way, application can deal with the
 loaded scan line, such as transforming to a scan line of the `BITMAP`
 structure, or output to the window client region.
 Finally, after
 `LoadMyBitmapSL` returns, user should call `CleanupMyBitmapSL` function to
 release the resource.